How to Build an AI Thumbnail Creation Service

 The software is the easy part.
 Skip the urge to evaluate 30 tools.
 This minimal stack has been battle-tested by working operators.

 Face isolation and replacement.
-Canva Pro ($15/month) or Photoroom ($10/month) for background removal and consistent headshot placement.
-Thumbnail subjects are often the creator's own face, and you need a reliable pipeline for swapping between AI-generated backgrounds and real photos.
+Compare Canva's live plans with Photoroom's live pricing for background removal and consistent headshot placement.
+Thumbnail subjects are often the creator's own face, so test export quality and usage limits before committing.

 Text and branding layer.
-Figma (free) or Canva Pro for final typography, brand color overlays, and channel logo placement.
+Figma's Starter plan is free and its Professional full seat is $16/month in USD; Canva is another option for final typography, brand color overlays, and channel logo placement.
 The AI generates the background; you layer the branded text in a deterministic tool.

 Client delivery.
 Notion or a simple Google Drive folder with dated subfolders.
 Fancy delivery platforms (Trello, Dubsado, Copilot) are a distraction until you have 10+ active clients.

 Payments.
-Stripe Payment Links for one-offs, Stripe Subscriptions for recurring.
+Stripe Payment Links support both one-off products and recurring subscriptions, so they are enough for a simple first offer.
 Invoicing platforms like Invoice Ninja are overkill at this stage.

 CRM (optional).
 A single Notion database with client name, channel link, tier, next delivery date, and revision history.
 Real CRMs are not worth the overhead until you are past 30 active clients.